 How to Store Slow-Cooker Mongolian Beef<\/h2>\n

-Can I freeze Slow-Cooker Mongolian Beef?<\/h3>\n
+Can I freeze slow-cooker Mongolian beef?<\/h3>\n

 Slow-Cooker Mongolian Beef Tips<\/h2>\n

-Why do they call it Mongolian beef?<\/h3>\n
+Why is it called Mongolian beef?<\/h3>\n

-Is Mongolian beef or Szechuan beef better?<\/h3>\n
+Is Mongolian beef or Sichuan beef better?<\/h3>\n

 How to make meat tender like Chinese food?<\/h3>\n